kit-sdq/Artemis4Docker/README.md

+:warning: Docker Images of Artemis are used now.
+We don't need this repository anymore. :warning:

 # Artemis4Docker - Docker Images from Artemis
 This repository provides workflows to create all needed images to test & deploy [Artemis](https://github.com/ls1intum/Artemis)